7u1ian/skedaddle/README.md

 I'm using this project to learn web development.

-goal 1: create a simple landing page that accepts a date input and then lists those dates each on their own line
+goal 1: create a simple front page that accepts a date input goal 2: get javascript to read that date input and then output that date goal 3: get js to accept a range of date inputs and create a table of them